bryanbraun/bryanbraun.github.io/_posts/2015-06-27-always-use-a-server-for-local-development.md

     python -m SimpleHTTPServer 1111

-Note: You shouldn't need to do any setup<span style="color: rgb(84, 84, 84); font-family: arial, sans-serif; font-size: small; line-height: 18.2000007629395px;">—</span>all Macs and most Linux computers come with Python pre-installed.
+Note: You shouldn't need to do any setup—all Macs and most Linux computers come with Python pre-installed.

 Now you should see `Serving HTTP on 0.0.0.0 port 1111`, and when you open a browser and browse to `localhost:1111`, you will see the static webpages in your project served by the small python server.
 You can use any port by the way, but I use `1111` because [it's probably not being used by anything else][7] and it's easy to remember.